ivrouwe/accessible-ui/README.md

 ### To turn the collapsible functionality on (or off) at a particular breakpoint

 1. Add a `data-accessible-breakpoint` attribute to the element.
-Give it an `em` (or `px`) value that corresponds to the viewport width at which the UI should change change.
+Give it an `em` (or `px`) value that corresponds to the viewport width at which the UI should change.
 2. Add a `data-accessible-breakpoint-switches-ui` attribute to the element, and specifify whether the breakpoint switches the UI `on` or `off`.

 ## Toolbars